 Wait a minute, I’ll tell you soon.

-Ok, but first let’s jump right into my best split pea soup recipe.
+Ok, but first let’s jump right into my soup recipe.
+As it is a plant-based one-pot meal you won’t find here ingredients like leftover ham rock, ham bone or chicken broth.
 The great thing about this clean eating meal is that all of the ingredients are staples which I have usually at hand:

-- frozen split peas or green peas in my freezer from Aldi
+- frozen green peas in my freezer from Aldi

 - organic potatoes from my mother in law

-- my pantry is always full stocked with onions
+- my pantry is always fully stocked with onions

 - cream in my fridge (this could be soy, half-and-half or sour cream)